codenothing/Nlint/doc/Options.md

 	// Nodelint options
 	{
-	  logfile ( -l *logfile* ): Path to a logfile to store the results.
-Defaults to null. jslint ( -j *custom jslint file* ): Path to custom JSLINT file.
+	  logfile ( -l */path/to/logfile* ): Path to a logfile to store the results.
+Defaults to null. jslint ( -j */path/to/custom/jslint.js* ): Path to custom JSLINT file.
 Defaults to null. buffer-wait ( -b *milliseconds*): For pre-commit hooks and terminal output, time in milliseconds to wait for buffer to flush before exiting. verbose ( -v ): Print out processing information. show-passed ( -p ): Show list of files that passed JSLINT in output.